michilu/mekk.greader/README.txt

 =======

-No official documentation was used, I partially reverse-engineered it and partially used unofficial descriptions found on the web.
+No official documentation was used, I partially reverse-engineered the API and partially used unofficial descriptions found on the web.
 So there are absolutely no guarantees!

 Still, I regularly use this module to subscribe, unsubscribe and